dupgit/versions/README.md

 # Summary

-versions checks software release versions and tells you
+versions checks release and versions of programs through RSS or Atom feeds and tells you.

 # Licence